 The first one has the lowest cost and introduces you to other different cultures. how?
 Travel exchanges with small groups of tourists from all over the world.
 The second round is a private tour.
 You travel at your own pace.
 When choosing accommodation and campsites, you will stay in a full round like a deluxe tour.

 The only difference is the quality of accommodation.
 The star rating is rated by the hotel.
 In other words, in luxury tourism, we provide you with unique luxury hotels and campsites in Morocco and provide unique offers.
 According to your budget and wishes, you can choose any round you want, let us do it together!

 The Best selling Sahara Desert Tours from Fes

-Explore the exclusive desert through Morocco Sahara Desert, from the magical world of Casablanca to the Erg Chebbi and Merzouga deserts.
-We explored the charming camel desert and ochre villages in the Atlas Mountains, surrounded by lunar landscapes, charming valleys and mud.
+Explore the exclusive desert through the Morocco Sahara Desert tours from Fes, from the magical world of Casablanca to the Erg Chebbi and Merzouga deserts.
+We explored the charming camel desert and ochre villages in the Atlas Mountains, surrounded by lunar landscapes, charming valleys, and mud.
 Our desert tour also departed from Casablanca and passed through the Central Atlas Mountains to Merzouga.

 Best Merzouga Activities you may be interested in after your Desert tours from Fes

 Located on the edge of the beautiful Sahara desert in Morocco, Merzouga is a small dusty town in eastern Morocco.
 Although the town itself has little to offer to daring travelers (along with a handful of hotels and restaurants), it is known as the gateway to the large Chebbi Dunes.
 Here, high peaks of color change with the changing light of dawn and dusk.
 Camels create romantic shadow images, and Berber villages work as distant oases in an environment that has been unchanged for thousands of years.